 by Tony Vidler

-At the most basic level “Value” is easy to define:
+At the most basic level “Value” can easily be defined:

 Value is Benefits less Costs.

 That simple definition doesn’t highlight the enormous range of definitions for “Benefits” though, which is why trying to understand what value is results in everyone seeing a different shade of grey.

 The range of possible benefits that client’s perceive would include:

 The list could go on of course, and complicating the perception of “value” is that for most customers most of the time the “benefit” is actually a package of benefits – it is a number of individual benefits added together.
 The value is more often in the bundling of benefits, rather than a single dominant perceived benefit.

 It is no wonder then that many advisers struggle to articulate “value” in a way that makes sense to customers.

 One of the key steps to being able to articulate your professional value to customers is to understand the shades of grey that a customer might see.